 Although the majority of IV Ketamine treatments are for depression, Ketamine has also demonstrated highly effective results with severe anxiety.
 Ketamine can also be very effective when both severe anxiety and depression are present together.
 During your in-person evaluation, we can determine whether you’re a good candidate for Ketamine, or if another therapy might be more appropriate for you.
 Our center offers a full spectrum of traditional prescription medicine as well as natural alternatives that can help with all types of anxiety.

-In addition to treating depression, IV ketamine therapy is also prescribed for:
+In addition to treating depression and anxiety, IV ketamine therapy is also prescribed for:

 If you’re unsure whether ketamine is right for you, please call us to schedule a complimentary phone consultation.

-Receiving IV Ketamine Therapy At Ballen Medical & Wellness
+Receiving An IV Ketamine Drip At Ballen Medical & Wellness

-Treatment begins with an in-person evaluation, though we offer a complimentary phone consultation to determine if the treatment is appropriate for you and answer any preliminary questions you might have.
+Treatment begins with an in-person evaluation, though we offer a complimentary phone consultation before that to answer any preliminary questions you might have and determine if the treatment is appropriate for you.

 After your evaluation, we’ll create a treatment plan for you and schedule your infusions.
 If you have psychiatrist or a therapist, we’ll collaborate with them to find the right program for you.
 Most plans feature an average of 6 infusions in total, with a minimum of 3.